Disclaimer: This post is sponsored by Hanes. However, all opinions are my own. Thank you, Hanes, for providing this giveaway for my readers!

 Don’t Get Distracted

 This is for myself and those who might be like me.
 Anymore, I have a hard time multi-tasking.
 I’m doing too many things at once, all of the “noise” gets to me quickly.
-I have to stay focused on the one-on-one time with kids during study time.
+I have to stay focused on one-on-one time with kids during study time.

 I thought I could easily work while my daughter writes out her penmanship practice, but I’ve quickly realized this isn’t possible.
 If she finishes right as I’m in the middle of an email, I get distracted easily.